 Rape involves engaging in sexual conduct with another person through force, threat, or when the victim is unable to give consent due to age, impairment, or unconsciousness per Ohio Revised Code § 2907.02.

-It is classified as a first-degree felony, punishable by a prison sentence of up to 11 years, with potential life imprisonment in cases involving minors.
-Convicted individuals must also register as sex offenders for life.
+It is designated as a first-degree felony and carries a possible prison term of up to 11 years, with life imprisonment applicable in cases involving minors.
+Those found guilty are also required to register as sex offenders for the rest of their lives.

 Public Exposure